svdgraaf/runpod-ql-poc/README.md

 # runpod-ql-poc

 # building
+You can use the public `svdgraafrunpod/runpod-ql-poc:dev` image, or build your own:

-Create a docker image first (this is build to run on a arm mac)
+Create a docker image (this is build to run on a arm mac)

 ```
 make build